 What Are the Penalties for Multiple DWI Convictions?

 Drivers facing a second DWI charge or a third DWI charge within 10 years of the previous charge can be hit with even harsher punishments.
-After a second charge, the person can lose his or her license for two years and be required to spend between 48 hours and 90 days in jail.
+After a second charge, the person can lose his or her license for one to two years and be required to spend between 48 hours and 90 days in jail.
 Fines increase to over $1,500, plus another $1,000 insurance surcharge for three years.
-An ignition interlock device will be installed in every vehicle the driver has access to during the time the driver’s license is suspended, plus one to three years after the license is restored.
+An ignition interlock device will be installed in every vehicle the driver has access to during the time the driver’s license is suspended, plus two to four years after the license is restored.
 The driver must also complete 30 days of community service and 12 to 48 hours in the IDRC.

 Contact Travis J. Tormey Today; Speak with an Experienced Mahwah, NJ DWI Lawyer